metabase/metabase/docs/installation-and-operation/information-collection.md

 The data helps us understand how people are actually using Metabase, which in turn helps us prioritize what to work on next.

-## Opting out of anonymous usage data
+## Opting out of anonymous usage data collection

 To opt out of providing us with your anonymous usage data: